-The Executive Peer Tool (ExPT) is designed to provide campus executives easy access to institutional and comparison group data.
-Using the ExPT, you can produce reports using different comparison groups and access a wider range of IPEDS variables.
-The ExPT is available through the IPEDS Data Center (http://nces.ed.gov/ipeds/data center).
+The Customize Data Feedback Report functionality of the IPEDS Data Center is designed to provide campus executives easy access to institutional and comparison group data.
+Using this functionality, you can produce reports using different comparison groups and access a wider range of IPEDS variables.
+The Data Center can be accessed at http://nces.ed.gov/ipeds/datacenter.

-Chandler/Gilbert Community College Chandler, AZ
+GateWay Community College Phoenix, AZ